duangduangda/dean-hadoop/README.md

-this is a java project developed with hadoop framework
+this is a java project developed with hadoop and flink framework